the control of temperature in the body, which is managed by the hypothalamus in the brain.

 Thyrotropin-releasing hormone is produced by the hypothalamus.
 It plays an important role in the regulation of thyroid gland activity.

 Thyroxine is the main hormone secreted into the bloodstream by the thyroid gland.
-It plays vital roles in digestion, heart and muscle function, brain development and maintenance of bones.
+It plays vital roles in metabolism, heart and muscle function, brain development, and maintenance of bones.

 Triiodothyronine is a thyroid hormone that plays vital roles in the body's metabolic rate, heart and digestive functions, muscle control, brain development and function, and the maintenance of bones.